 What are coaching and mentoring?

 It’s possible to draw distinctions between coaching and mentoring although in practice the two terms are often used interchangeably.
-While the focus of this factsheet is on coaching, much of also applies to mentoring.
+While the focus of this factsheet is on coaching, much of it also applies to mentoring.

 What is coaching?